Shoreline Area Development

 What are the next steps and timeline for the shoreline development?

 The development of the Shoreline is a multi-year process involving significant environmental review by multiple agencies and extensive community input.
 The adoption of an Exclusive Negotiating Rights Agreement allowed Cal Coast to proceed with the CAC recommendation for the Conceptual Master Plan.
 Cal Coast Development and City Staff presented an update on the Shoreline Development to the City Council.
 Included in this presentation was a revised Conceptual Master Plan, dated October 2012, and tentative project schedule.
 The current plan encompasses slight modifications based on feedback from the Bay Conservation and Development Commission (BCDC) and concepts from CH2M Hill, the consultant retained to design basin elements based on analysis of site conditions, input from the SAG and comments from BCDC.
 A timeline for the project was reviewed, with highlights being:

-- Summer 2014 Environmental Impact Report to be released
+- December 2014: Draft Environmental Impact Report (EIR) released

-- Summer 2015 Permitting and agreement processes completed
+- 2015: Permitting, entitlement and agreement processes underway